-You will usually see your family doctor first, who will ask you about your general health and examine you.
-He or she will ask about any symptoms.
-Your doctor will examine you and feel your tummy (abdomen).
+You will usually see your family doctor (GP) first, who will ask you about your general health and examine you.
+They will ask about any symptoms.
+Your GP will examine you and feel your tummy (abdomen).
 It may feel tender, or it may be possible to feel a lump.
-After your examination, your doctor may refer you to hospital for tests such as endoscopy or to see a specialist.
+After your examination, your GP may refer you to hospital for tests such as endoscopy or to see a specialist.

 At the hospital

 The specialist will ask you about your medical history and symptoms.
 He or she will then examine you by feeling your abdomen.
 You may have blood tests and a chest X-ray to check your general health.
 Then other tests will be arranged for you in the outpatients department.
 These may include an endoscopy if you have not had one already, and a barium meal.